logic-gates

 Boolean Expressions and Scaling

-For an $n$-input AND gate: $Y = A \cdot B \cdot C \cdot \dots \cdot N$
+For an nn-input AND gate: Y=ABCNY = A \cdot B \cdot C \cdot \dots \cdot N

-For an $n$-input OR gate: $Y = A + B + C + \dots + N$
+For an nn-input OR gate: Y=A+B+C++NY = A + B + C + \dots + N

-For an $n$-input XOR gate (Parity): $Y = A \oplus B \oplus C \oplus \dots \oplus N$
+For an nn-input XOR gate (Parity): Y=ABCNY = A \oplus B \oplus C \oplus \dots \oplus N

-When we move into the realm of NAND and NOR, we apply De Morgan's theorems to understand how they behave as they scale.
-An $n$-input NAND is not just a series of NANDs; it's an AND operation followed by a single NOT.
+When we move into the realm of NAND and NOR, we apply De Morgan’s theorems to understand how they behave as they scale.
+An nn-input NAND is not just a series of NANDs; it’s an AND operation followed by a single NOT.

 Implementation Strategy A: The Cascade (The Slow Way)